 - June 2013: I'm teaching EE364a: Convex Optimization this summer.
 The class will be half-flipped, and thereby more interactive.
 (The final will also be shorter.)

-- May 2013: If you're trying to maximize a sum of sigmoids, you might be interested in the manuscript of my paper .
-It's NP-hard, but surprisingly easy to solve (usually).
-Here are slides describing the algorithm , and another deck with a stronger focus on politics .
+- May 2013: If you're trying to maximize a sum of sigmoids, you might be interested in this paper.
+It's an NP hard problem, but surprisingly easy to solve (usually).
+Here are slides describing the algorithm , and another deck with a stronger focus on politics.

 - April 2013: Interested in rationalizing Stanford's class schedule?
 I'm working with the registrar's office to design a schedule minimizing conflicts.
 Email me if you'd like to help out!